polterguy/polterguy.github.io/documentation/magic.data.common/index.md

 whatever parts of these classes that doesn't by default work as your database type needs it to work.
 If you wish to do this, you would probably benefit from looking at one of the existing specialised implementations, such as the MySQL or SQL Server specific implementation.

+## Project website

+The source code for this repository can be found at [github.com/polterguy/magic.data.common](https://github.com/polterguy/magic.data.common), and you can provide feedback, provide bug reports, etc at the same place.

 ## Quality gates